Interpretable Sequence Learning for COVID-19 Forecasting: Encoding covariates

-{\textbf{Interpretable encoder architecture:}} In addition to making accurate forecasts, it is valuable to understand how each covariate affects the model.
-Such explanations can greatly help users from healthcare and public sector to understand the disease dynamics better, and also can help model developers to ensure the model is learning appropriate dynamics via sanity checks with known scientific studies or common knowledge.
+{{\textbf{Time-varying modeling of variables:}}} Instead of using static rate variables across time to model compartment transitions as in standard compartmental models, there should be time-varying functions that map them from known observations.
+For example, if human mobility decreases over time, the $S \rightarrow E$ transition should reflect that.
+Consequently, we propose replacing all static rate variables with learnable functions that output their value from the related static and time-varying covariates at each location and timestep.
+We list all the covariates used for each rate variable in the Appendix.
+We note that learnable encoding of variables still preserves the inductive bias of the compartmental modeling framework while increasing the model capacity via learnable encoders. {\textbf{Interpretable encoder architecture:}} In addition to making accurate forecasts, it is valuable to understand how each covariate affects the model.
+Such explanations greatly help users from healthcare and public sector to understand the disease dynamics better, and also help model developers to ensure the model is learning appropriate dynamics via sanity checks with known scientific studies or common knowledge.
 To this end we adopt a generalized additive model \cite{gam} for each variable $v_i$ from Table 2 based on additional \emph{covariates} $\mbox{cov}(v_i, t)$ at different time $t$.
-The covariates we consider include (1) the set of static covariates $\mathcal{S}$, such as population density, and (2) $\{f[t-j]\}_{f\in \mathcal{F}_i, j=1,\dots,k}$ the set of time-varying covariates (features) $\mathcal{F}_i$ with the observation from $t-1$ to $t-k$, such as mobility.
+The covariates we consider include (i) the set of static covariates $\mathcal{S}$, such as population density, and (ii) $\{f[t-j]\}_{f\in \mathcal{F}_i, j=1,\dots,k}$ the set of time-varying covariates (features) $\mathcal{F}_i$ with the observation from $t \! - \!
+1$ to $t-k$, such as mobility.
 Omitting individual feature interactions and applying additive aggregation, we obtain

-where $v_{i, L}$ and $v_{i, U}$ are the lower and upper bounds of $v_i$ for all $t$, $c$ is the global bias, $b_i$ is the location-dependent bias. $\sigma( )$ is the sigmoid function to limit the range to $[v_{i, L}, v_{i, U}]$\footnote{We use $v_{i, L}$=0 for all variables, $v_{i, U}=10$ for $\beta$, 0.2 for $\alpha$ and 0.1 for others.} and $\mathbf{w}$ is the set of trainable parameters.
-We observe limiting the ranges to be important to stabilize training and avoid overfitting.
-We note that although Eq. \eqref{gam_encoder} denotes a linear decomposition for $v_i[t]$ at each timestep, the overall behavior can still be highly non-linear due to the relationships between compartments.

-{\textbf{Covariate forecasting:}} The challenge of using~\eqref{gam_encoder} for future forecasting is that some time-varying covariates are not available for the entire forecasting horizon.
-Assume we have the observations of covariates and compartments until $T$, and we want to forecast from $T\!+\!1$ to $T\!+\!\tau$.
-To forecast $v_i[T\!+\!\tau]$, we need the time varying covariates $f[T\!+\!\tau\!-\!k:T\!+\!\tau\!-\!1]$ for $f\in \mathcal{F}_i$, but some of them are not observed when $\tau>k$.
-To solve this issue, we propose to forecast $f[T\!+\!\tau\!-\!k:T\!+\!\tau\!-\!1]$ based on their own past observations until $T$, which is a standard one dimensional time series forecasting for a given covariate $f$ at a given location.
-In this paper, we adopt a simple linear autoregressive model based on the past $\zeta$ (forecasted) observations